 It is likely that we will have to reduce service levels in some areas, unless new sources of revenue are found.
-In relation to P&OS infrastructure, the service level reduction may include reduction of the frequency of routine maintenance such as mowing, weeding, parks and garden maintenance, and delay on delivery of new structures.
+For SW infrastructure, the service level reduction may include reduction of the frequency of routine maintenance such as street sweeping, road and drainage maintenance, and delay on delivery of new structures.
 Reduction in maintenance in other areas may accelerate the consumption of some asset groups.